Replacement Costs vs Reproduction Costs for Appraising Historic Property

 Construction in historic buildings tends to be more costly because their repairs are typically designed to be of “like kind and quality.”

-This language is included in most standard insurance policies, and it obligates the insurer to replace, repair, or rebuild the property with the same materials and level of craftsmanship that had been there originally.
-This can be extremely difficult, however, because the materials that were used 50+ years ago can sometimes be hard to find and are often far more costly than the standard construction materials that are used today.
+This language is included in most standard insurance policies.
+It obligates the insurer to replace, repair, or rebuild the property with the same materials and level of craftsmanship that was originally there.
+This can be extremely difficult, however, because the materials that were used 50+ years ago can be hard to find and are often more costly than the standard construction materials used today.
 The more ornate the structure, the more costly it is to repair or replace.
 So, it is important to weigh the feasibility of reproduction in your valuations and expect additional costs associated with any “like kind and quality” insurance appraisal.

 Other Factors to Help Determine the Value of a Historic Building